It is mandatory for all motor vehicles parked on the Saint Paul College campus to use the controlled parking access system.

 - Hourly Parking for visitors;

-- Access Card Parking for students taking classes in the current term;
+- SPC Card Parking for students taking classes in the current term;

-- Access Card Parking for employees who are signed up for a payroll deduction.
+- SPC Card Parking for employees who are signed up for a payroll deduction.

 Hourly parking rates are as follows: